Case Study

 Designing for a High-Complexity Sales Motion

-Rather than treating this as a documentation problem, I focused on designing a system that supported reasoning under pressure.
-The platform needed to help sales move quickly between scenarios, surface the right context at the right moment, and maintain consistency across conversations without oversimplifying the reality of the process.
+Rather than treating this as a documentation problem, I designed a system that supported reasoning under pressure.
+The platform needed to help reps move quickly between scenarios, surface the right context at the right moment, and maintain consistent guidance without oversimplifying the work.

 The Problem